CiscoDevNet/msx-developer-guides/01-msx-developer-program-basics/80-configuring-security-clients.md

 ### Automatic Security Client Creation for MSX 4.3 and up

 Users are not required to create public and confidential security clients when deploying via SLM as it will be done automatically.
-However, if the user plans on writing a command-line tool, then they are **required** to create the security client manually.
+However, if the user plans on writing a command-line tool, then they are **required** to create the security client manually using the steps below.

 ## Confidential Security Client Basics
 If you are creating a confidential security client first ask yourself if you need it.
 To create one you will need: